tbarron/dtm/README.md

 ## dt objects

 The main thing dtm exports is the 'dt' object.
-It contains an epoch time and a timezone.
+It contains an epoch time (which represents UTC by definition) and a timezone.

-The recommended method of import is:
+The recommended method for importing the dt class is:

     from dtm import dt